USER GUIDEο

 π Notes

-parcel_investment: Truespreads investment costs evenly across the horizon (annualized model).demanddefines two load segments β Ponta (peak) and Fora (off-peak) β each with a vector of MW values.level_hoursspecifies the duration of each level in hours per year.The order of load levels is given by
+parcel_investment: Truespreads investment costs evenly across the horizon (annualized model).demanddefines two load segments β Ponta (peak) and Fora (off-peak) β each with a vector of MW values - levels are at your will, thereβs no rigid structure here, just follow what you define in level_hours and it would be fine.level_hoursspecifies the duration of each level in hours per year.The order of load levels is given by

 level_precedence, ensuring temporal consistency.